 We partner with and support those who live, work, and learn in Newton.

-Co-founder, Amy Behrens served as the first FORJ School Coordinator from 2017 to 2019 and helped co-found FORJ teams at Zervas Elementary School, Oak Hill Middle School and Newton South High School, where her three daughters attended school.
-She now advises the Board of Directors and FORJ School Coordinator, leads the Newton South FORJ group, and serves as a white ally and consultant for various FORJ initiatives.
-Amy loves supporting families and building diverse communities through her work as a parent coach and her blog “Strategies for Soulful Parents.”
+Co-founder, Amy Behrens, M.Ed. served as the first FORJ School Coordinator from 2017 to 2019 and helped co-found FORJ teams at Zervas Elementary School, Oak Hill Middle School and Newton South High School, where her three children attended school.
+Amy began co-facilitating anti-racism workshops in college and later for teachers through IDEAS (Initiatives for Developing Equity and Achievement for Students).
+A former middle school teacher, she has been facilitating interfaith women's and youth peacemakers groups for decades.
+Amy now supports parents and builds diverse communities through her work as a parent coach and her blog “Strategies for Soulful Parents.”
+She remains a friend, advisor, and supporter of FORJ.

 Co-founder, Vineeta Vijayaraghavan is particularly focused on the community engagement side of FORJ’s work building relationships with city officials and supporting METCO, affordable housing, growing inter-faith efforts, increasing the pipeline of candidates of color in public service, and generally decreasing segregation in the metro-west suburbs.
 In her dayjob, she is Chair of the Education Fund of the Leadership Now Project, where she enlists the business sector in revitalizing democratic principles and institutions.
 Born in India, she was raised in the tri-state area, and has lived in MA for over 20 years.
 She is the mother of two daughters at Cabot and Day.